The William Gillespie Collection in Sydney

-The original German film studio publications, annual new release poster books, pressbooks and ephemera are very rare, and have taken more than twenty-five years in acquisition.
+The original German film studio publications, annual new release poster books, pressbooks and ephemera are very rare, and have taken more than thirty years in acquisition.
 New items are added as they come onto the marketplace through auction houses, on-line listings and through offers from private collectors.

 POSTER DESIGN VARIATIONS IN THE COLLECTION

 Until mid-1943, when the war brought severe paper shortages, the German film studios usually had two or occasionally even three separate graphic artists design different poster images (or 'Muster') for the same feature film.
 For example, the Liebeneiner biopic on BISMARCK had two designs: the Peter Pewas one shown on this website, and a second design by Dessel (not in the Collection).

 Given the scarcity of original posters extant from this era, the Gillespie Collection has had luck over the years in acquiring more than one poster design for a number of films represented here.
-There are no less than eleven original MÜNCHHAUSEN posters from all over 1943 Europe.
+There are no less than thirteen original MÜNCHHAUSEN posters from all over 1943 Europe.
 There are seven OHM KRÜGER posters - the two German studio 'Muster' posters, a smaller German Gau regional poster, plus two from Italy and two from France.
 There are seven TITANIC (Selpin) posters - the two 'Muster' from Germany, two from Italy, and one each from France, Czechoslovakia and Belgium.
 There are also five different ROBERT KOCH posters from Germany, France, Czechoslovakia and Belgium.
 There are quite a few other films which have at least two posters within the Collection.